 Our final pick for the best golf rangefinder is the Saybien TR500S which offers both straight-line distance and slope modes for versatile readings across all courses, as well as flag lock feature so you don’t lose it at the last second while preparing your shot.
 Along with this, it’s modern outer casing protects it from the rain, so you can still succeed, despite the weather’s best efforts and it’s portability means its comfortable and easy to carry anywhere.

 1 – 550 yard range means that you can measure much more closely than other rangefinders we’ve picked, which will prove highly useful when on or around the green, and the magnification possibilities up to 6 times ensures you won’t strain your eyes picking out your target, nor mistaking it for something else.
 We mentioned at the beginning how golf can be painfully frustrating, but at least with something like this, it isn’t as frustrating as it could be.
-To be able to properly pack all your equipment, check out our guide to the best golf bags.
+Don’t forget to also check our guide to the best swing analyzers.

 Straight-line distance and slope modes